MinecraftU/mcu-curriculum/level_5/section_7.md

 ```

 ### Custom tool effects
-By knowing how to override the `hitEntity` function, we can create fire, lightning bolts, and even explosions when our tools are used!
+By knowing how to override the `hitEntity` method in our class, we can create fire, lightning bolts, and even explosions when our tools are used!

 Create the following function definition in one of your item classes.